-A Word for Babachir Lawal
+A WORD FOR BABACHIR LAWAL

+FEMI FANI-KAYODE argues that the views of former secretary to the government of the federation are not representative of the Christian community

-At a time when the whole country is rejoicing and proud of the fact that President Tinubu embarked on a two day trip to Rome to attend the inaugural Mass of the newly- installed Pope Leo X1V, Babachir Lawal, the former Secretary to the FG, has decribed his attendance as a “non-event” and alleged that it came about “as a consequence of the work of lobbyists”.
+At a time when the whole country is rejoicing and proud of the fact that President Bola Tinubu embarked on a two day trip to Rome to attend the inaugural Mass of the newly- installed Pope Leo X1V, Babachir Lawal, the former Secretary to the Federal Government, has described his attendance as a “non-event” and alleged that it came about “as a consequence of the work of lobbyists”.

-I have always had immense respect for this man and considered him a friend but I am constrained to question his reasoning.
+I have always had immense respect for this man and considered him a friend but I am constrained to ask, has anything gone wrong?

 The fact that President Tinubu went, even though he is a practising Muslim and not a Christian, speaks volumes for him and our nation and is an eloquent testimony to the fact that religious tolerance and harmony is alive and well in Nigeria and that even though we have a Muslim President and Muslim Vice President, the Christian community is being treated with the utmost respect.